Let's Pretend!

 Technical Writer/Market Analyst

-These are old sites and projects and therefore not really representative of my current design and programming skills, and they are not mobile-friendly.
+These are very old sites and projects from my student days and therefore not really representative of my current design and programming skills, and they are not mobile-friendly.
 I'm presenting them without revisions—they are what they are.

 Let's Pretend: Crazy Joe's Appliances